 Departing from diverse theories of migration, we will gain an overview of EU-level migration polity and recent migration- and border-management policies.
 We will analyze the conflicts, debates and discourses around the last years of increased immigration.

 Scaling down, we will engage with the local authorities’ perspective in Berlin.
 Diving deeper down we will start to change perspective: How do local activists develop and implement their own ways of welcoming migrants?
 Where do migrants work and how are they represented in trade unions?
-Finally, focusing on the history of migrant struggles in Berlin, we will encounter migrants’ viewpoints, which reach beyond the usual framings of ‘the poor migrant’ as ‘passive victim’, as a threat or as the ‘(anti-)hero’ of globalization.
-We will encounter viewpoints on the conflicts, compromises, resistances, solidarity and social transformation shaping and shaped by recent migration movement to Europe.
+Finally, focusing on the history of migrant struggles in Berlin, we will encounter migrants’ viewpoints, which reach beyond the usual framings of migrants as ‘passive victim’ or as a threat.
+We will encounter viewpoints on the conflicts, compromises, resistances, solidarity and social transformation shaped by recent migration movements to Europe.

 Don’t miss out: students who register by November 8 can take advantage of the early bird discount on the program fee!

 EUR 1300: Course Fee